 Innovate, then iterate

 Being different means stepping out of the filter bubbles and the echo chambers that imprison your peers.
 Everything in your content portfolio, from topics to formats, constantly needs a fresh rethink in order to avoid getting drowned out in a “sea of sameness”.

 How much of your content assets are gated content?
 Have you considered repackaging your static resources into interactive and rich media formats?
 What percentage of your content calls-to-action sell the next funnel stages instead of the final step?

 But you don’t need to aim for huge leaps and bounds every time you come up with a content plan.
 The right approach is to produce fresh ideas once in a while and then make small, incremental improvements as you go along.

 In a buyer-led purchase process, your only real chance at making your content stand out is to make sure it speaks directly to your target audience.
 Your content needs to closely match what your target audience wants to know at that exact point in their buying journey.

 If that sounds a lot like personalization, that’s because it is.
-According to a LinkedIn survey, a full 65% of B2B decision makers will switch brands if a company failed to personalize their communications.
-Marketingprofs also finds that B2B buyers consider pieces that are 100% customized as one of the biggest reasons why they respond to marketing outreach.
+According to a LinkedIn survey, a full 65% of B2B decision makers will switch brands if a company failed to personalize its communications.
+Marketingprofs also find that B2B buyers consider pieces that are 100% customized as one of the biggest reasons why they respond to marketing outreach.